MichMourra/FariasLab/README.md

     **Arguments**

-    - InputFolder: Path to the folder that contains the nucleotide fastas
+    - **InputFolder**: Path to the folder that contains the nucleotide fastas
-    - OutputPath: Path to the folder that will contains the resulting files
+    - **OutputPath**: Path to the folder that will contains the resulting files
-    - FastasPath: Path to the folder that will contains the fasta files to necesarry to run AutomaticSaknovich.sh
+    - **FastasPath**: Path to the folder that will contains the fasta files to necesarry to run AutomaticSaknovich.sh

     **How to run**